joeykennedy/PythonHannafordScraper/README.md

   ## Outputs
   Configure the config.ini file to choose whether to output as csv or db (mysql database)

-  (this code was heavily rewritten an no testing was conducted on mysql output)
+  (this code was heavily rewritten and no testing was conducted on mysql output)